walder/Skynet-IADS/README.md

 ## IADS
 The IADS doesn't exist as a physical object in the game world.
 Think of it as the network holding everything together.
 You can have multiple IADS instances in a DCS Mission.
 However individual IADS currently don't communicate between each other.
 Also don't add units to more than one Skynet IADS.
 You have seen the films, you know what happens when Skynet goes bananas.

+## Comand Center
+You can add multiple command centers to a Skynet IADS.
+Once all command centers are destroyed the IADS will go in to autonomous mode.

 ## SAM Site
 Skynet can handle 0-n Sam Sites, it will try and keep emissions to a minimum, therefore SAM sites will be turned on only if a target is in range.
 Every single launcher and radar unit's distance of a SAM site is analysed individually.
 If at least one launcher and radar is within range, the SAM Site will become active.
 This allows for a scattered placemend of radar and launcher units as in real life.